You must own a SaaS company that needs some backlinks.

 b.
 The “Publish my guest article, I’ll publish yours” method

-SaaS link building is mostly based on exchanges.
+Link building for SaaS websites is mostly based on exchanges.
 Guest posting is no exception.

 The guest post exchange strategy takes us back to the A-B exchange.
 Now, imagine you build links for website A and need a backlink from website B. You can create some space on your website’s content calendar for a relevant and informative guest post.
 Remember that there are many other link-builders looking for guest post opportunities.